Shreya2803/kiviRecall/README.md

   records the failure with a reason), but a dictation that failed due to a transient network issue stays unprocessed until the corpus is re-imported.

-## AI use

-This project was built in an agentic pair-programming session with Claude Code (Claude Sonnet 5), phase by phase against a prepared build-prompt document, with the human directing sequencing and reviewing real output at each phase before the next began (the project's own working-style rule, `CLAUDE.md` §9).
-Essentially all code, prompts, migrations, and this documentation were AI-authored; the human made the product-position calls in `CLAUDE.md`/`docs/product-vision.md`, chose between AI-proposed tradeoffs at several points (entity-confidence graduation strategy, eval corpus size, how to land this phase's work), and caught/directed the investigation that led to two of the Limitations above.
-The eval-driven bug-finding described in Results and Limitations (the sufficiency-gate content leak, its second-pass reason-text leak, and the `find_dictation` silent truncation) was found and fixed by Claude Code while building the evaluation harness, not pre-existing test coverage.
+`find_dictation` silent truncation) was found and fixed by Claude Code while building the evaluation harness, not pre-existing test coverage.